seanpm2001/Documentation/OldVersions/Documentation_REPOLIST/1/101-200/README.txt

 //// https://github.com/seanpm2001/URLL-Specification
 //// A list of all Documentation repositories by @seanpm2001
 //// MAJOR WORK IN PROGRESS
-//// As of 2025, Thursday, September 4th
+//// As of 2025, Friday, September 5th

 //// TODO: Check documentation repositories for the WacOS project

+//// 2025.09.05: Last update of the week today.
+Will return on 2025, Monday, September 8th
+//// 2025.09.02: Coming back from another weekend, with 4 more consecutive updates planned, before I take a break for the weekend.

+//// OLD MESSAGES

 //// 2025.08.28: Last update of the week today, going on vacation.
 Will return on 2025, Tuesday, September 2nd

-//// OLD MESSAGES

 //// 2025.08.25: Coming back from another weekend, with 4 more consecutive updates planned, before I go on vacation
 //// 2025.08.22: Last update of the week today.
 Will return on 2025, Monday, August 25th
 //// 2025.08.18: Coming back from another weekend, with 5 more consecutive updates planned.